 A good leader is always on the lookout for talent.
 And good talent knows every interaction is a potential interview – whether you’re looking for a new job, growing your current book of business, or expanding your network.
 So most of us wear our game faces all the time.

 The best marketing plans are a combination of data, customer insight, lessons from the past and educated guesses about the future.
 But what if, instead of planning, we could enjoy the benefits of a preseason like NFL teams?
-So I raised the hypothetical with our CEO Mike Caccavale, who like most of us in the Boston office, is a big Patriots fan.
+So I raised the hypothetical with our CEO Mike Caccavale, who like most of the crew in our Boston office, is a big Patriots fan.
 Here are some of his ideas.